Debugging and testing

 Previously, we’ve been warned not to modify the beforeEach()

 block unless we really need to.
-And now, to override the time and time travel a little, we do.
+Now, we must override the time and travel a little forward.

-Let’s add the following line by the end of it, setting blockchain.now
+Let’s add the following line at the end of it, explicitly setting blockchain.now

-explicitly to the time when deployment message was handled:
+to the time when the deployment message was handled:

-Now, we can manipulate time in out test clauses.
-For example, let’s make a transaction one minute after the deployment and another one after two:
+Now, we can manipulate time in our test clauses.
+For example, let’s make a transaction one minute after deployment and another one after two minutes:

 Logging via emit